-The Company's minimum capital requirement (MCR) amounted to €3.845 K at 31st December 2021.
+The Company's minimum capital requirement (MCR) amounted to €4.000 K at 31st December 2022 equal to the Absolute floor of the notional MCR.
 The MCR calculation is based on the net value of technical provisions and the capital at risk.
 The result of the calculation is then subject to a floor and a cap, of 25% and 45% of the SCR respectively.